 They’re incredible – they take all the guesswork out of whether to water and they stop you from having to stick your finger into your plant’s soil – not only is this gross, but it can also be dangerous, e.g. if you have cacti in weeny pots.

 I know that there’s some disagreement among the plant community regarding how accurate they are, but we don’t need them to be spot on.
 It’s just an extra tool along with our fingers and, for really good plant parents, guessing soil moisture levels by weighing the pot.

-I got this moisture meter from Amazon, for under a tenner and it’s never steered me wrong.
+I got moisture meter from Amazon for under a tenner and it’s never steered me wrong.
 And, like I said if your plant-loving friend already has one, they won’t turn their nose up at another, because they probably have multiple plant zones in their home.

 2 – Humidifier

-I don’t have a humidifier, but these are the ones that Kaylee Ellen recommends:
+I don’t have a humidifier (my house is humid af), but these are the ones that I often see recommended:

 A small one – perhaps for someone fairly new to keeping plants